Working It

 This is not to say that previous generations were wrong, but that many younger people are now blessed to be able to do what they .
 There are those that still labor in thankless, joyless jobs to support their families.

 There are those that are/were blessed to truly enjoy what they do/did.
-Everyone in that position, regardless of , lift your voice in and gratefulness.
+Everyone in that position, regardless of , lift your voice in praise and gratefulness.

-In the time when Ecclesiastes was written, most people labored and didn’t enjoy what they labored at.
-Much later, American Puritanism took the duty of labor to provide for the family and added religious obligations to it.
+In the time when Ecclesiastes was , most people labored and didn’t enjoy what they labored at.
+Much later, American Puritanism took the duty of labor to provide for the and added religious obligations to it.
 Later still, American consumerism has twisted this even further to where people work on their “vacations” or put off family and social connections for the sake of work.
 Many companies are now as much consumers of workers as their workers are of products.

 While the labor of Ecclesiastes was hard and often thankless, it was accepted as the way things were.
 This is in comparison today when many company work cultures have come to a place where the is that people ought to be thankful that the work is hard, thankless, and 24 hours a day, 7 days a week.

-That’s not what Jesus taught about the .
+That’s not what taught about the Father.

 In the parable of the laborers, the landowner went out 5 times to gather workers.
 The eager, ambitious (and probably starving) ones were there bright and early.
-Then, as the day goes by, there are still more laborers who either didn’t the first time, or didn’t even bother to show up any earlier.
+Then, as the day goes by, there are still more laborers who either didn’t respond the first time, or didn’t even bother to show up any earlier.
 And the ones called last may have well already worked another job before getting a second one.
 We don’t know the state of any of these workers.

 We do know who called them.
 Who are we to judge who worked the hardest or longest for the kingdom?
 How many baskets of grapes did each pick?
 It doesn’t matter.
 The landlord, like God, cared that they showed up and that they worked.